U.S. Department of Transportation

 Responsibilities of the applicant associated with the STIC Incentive program are as follows:

-• Ensure that proposal(s) comply with the program requirements outlined above;
+• ensure that proposal(s) comply with the program requirements outlined above;

-• Identify/obtain 20 percent matching funds;
+• identify/obtain 20 percent matching funds; and

-• Submit proposal(s) to the local STIC point of contact;
+• submit proposal(s) to the local STIC point of contact.

 Recipient Responsibilities: